conda-forge/conda-forge.github.io/sphinx/src/maintainer/knowledge_base.rst

 .. note::

   Some cross-compilation documentation might also distinguish between a third type of machine, the target machine.
 You can read more about it in `this Stack Overflow question
   <https://stackoverflow.com/questions/47010422/cross-compilation-terminologies-build-host-and-target>`__.
   For the purposes of conda-forge, we'll consider the target machine to be the same as the host.

+.. _cross_compilation_howto:

 How to enable cross-compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^